hackerzhuli/unity-code/README_MARKETPLACE.md

 ## 🌟 What Unity Developers Are Saying:

-*"Finally, a Unity extension that just works!
-No more licensing headaches or editor restrictions."*
+*"Finally, a Unity extension that just works!"*

 *"The integrated test runner is a game-changer.
-I can run my Unity tests without leaving my AI IDE."*
+I can run my Unity tests without leaving VS Code."*

 *"The hover documentation links saves me so much time."*

 ## 🚀 Get Started in Minutes

-1. **Install Unity Code** from Open VSX
+1. **Install Unity Code** from marketplace in your code editor
 2. **Install the companion Unity package in your Unity project** - [Visual Studio Code Editor](https://github.com/hackerzhuli/com.hackerzhuli.code)
 3. **Start coding!** - All features work automatically once installed

 ## 🎯 Ready to Transform Your Unity Development?

 Join Unity developers who have already upgraded their workflow with Unity Code.
-Experience the freedom of choice, the power of integrated tools, and the joy of efficient Unity development.
+Experience the power of integrated tools and the joy of efficient Unity development directly in VS Code.

 ---

-*Unity Code - Where Unity IDE meets AI IDE* 🎮✨
+*Unity Code - Professional Unity Development in VS Code* 🎮✨